 Durham University, located in Northern England, is home to one of the largest and most prestigious departments of Archaeology in the UK.
-This year-long program is designed for the study of archaeology and ancient languages at an intensive level (information and applications are available at the Keck Archaeology Lab).
+This year-long program is designed for the study of archaeology and ancient languages at an intensive level.

-A unique experience of living and studying history, classics, art, and archaeology in Greece, the cradle of modern western civilization: this semester- or year-long program, enriched with several field trips to archaeological sites and museums, is offered through the Athens-based International Center for Hellenic and Mediterranean Studies through the direction of College Year in Athens, a non-profit educational institution based in Cambridge, MA (information and applications are available at the Keck Archaeology Lab).
+A unique experience of living and studying history, classics, art, and archaeology in Greece, the cradle of modern western civilization: this semester- or year-long program, enriched with several field trips to archaeological sites and museums, is offered through the Athens-based International Center for Hellenic and Mediterranean Studies through the direction of College Year in Athens, a non-profit educational institution based in Cambridge, MA.

 Established in 1965 by representatives of 10 American colleges and universities, the Center provides undergraduate students with a unique opportunity to live in Rome, the eternal city, and study history, classics, art, and archaeology.
 The intensive semester-long program includes several field trips to archaeological sites and museums.
-The program is administered by Duke University (information and applications are available at the Keck Archaeology Lab).
+The program is administered by Duke University.

 Founded in 1919 by The American University in Cairo (AUC) is an English-language liberal arts university located in Cairo, Egypt .
 The university provides educational opportunities to students from Egypt and international students, and contributes to Egypt's cultural and intellectual life.
-The university offers programs at the undergraduate, graduate and professional levels, as well as an extensive continuing education program (information and applications are available at the Keck Archaeology Lab).
+The university offers programs at the undergraduate, graduate and professional levels, as well as an extensive continuing education program.